Kenhasteandersen/NUMmodel/README.md

 ### Installation
 The library requires a recent version of matlab (2021 or later).
 Installation and compilation instructions are given in the wiki.
 ### Basic structure
 There are three levels of routines: top-level, medium-level and low-level.
-There are two model systems: an upper ocean represented as a chemostat and a global simulation with transport matrices.
+There are three model systems: an upper ocean represented as a chemostat, a water column, and a global simulation with transport matrices.
 #### Top-level matlab routines
 These routines run a simulation and returns the results in a `sim` structure: